Recovery Ministry at The Austin Stone

 Frequently Asked Questions

-What’s the difference between the weekly gatherings and Steps to Gospel Recovery?
+What’s the difference between the weekly gatherings and Rhythms of Recovery?

-Our weekly gatherings are open year round and don’t require any registration prior to attending.
+Weekly gatherings don’t require any registration before attending.
 During these meetings, you’ll hear a gospel-centered teaching or a personal story of gospel transformation before breaking into gender-specific groups.
 In these small groups, you’re invited to openly share about your sin, suffering, and victories in a safe, confidential environment.

-Steps to Gospel Recovery is a 15-week semesterly discipleship experience that consists of closed discipleship groups.
+Rhythms of Recovery is a 14-week semesterly discipleship experience that consists of closed discipleship groups.
+You will walk through a specific curriculum alongside the same gender-specific group during the weekly gatherings and meet with an advocate weekly outside of Recovery meetings.
 Registration for this program typically opens one month in advance to those who are regularly attending our weekly gatherings.

-We do not provide childcare at either weekly gathering.
-If this is a hindrance for you, please contact us directly.
+We do not provide childcare at weekly gatherings.
+If this is a hindrance for you, please email us at recovery@austinstone.org

 Do I need to let someone know I’m coming to the weekly gathering?